 Tax planning is a complex area, and the rules are changing all the time, so you should consider taking specialist advice about putting life insurance in trust.

-What to watch out for when buying a life policy
+What to watch out for when buying a whole of life policy

 Many insurers guarantee they won’t increase your premiums and sum insured for the first 10 years of the policy.
 At this point, they will review your plan and may hike your life insurance premiums.